Skip to Content

 Another option is putting it in a compostable bag and adding it to a trash can (if you’re on the road, this may be your best bet).

-Burying is another option, but just be mindful that some parks may bar this.
+Burying is another option, just be mindful that some parks may bar this.
 But if you’re in the wilderness, dig a cat hole at least 8 inches deep and bury your solid human waste there, as you would if you were camping.

 do compost toilets smell?

-A compost toilet shouldn’t smell bad if you properly maintain them.
+A compost toilet shouldn’t smell bad if you properly maintain it.
 Follow the manufacturer’s recommendations for maintenance and empty after a few uses to prevent odor.
 It smells more like wood or mulch if you’re using a toilet that requires you to add dry matter to it.

 do composting toilets need electricity?